Cameron Jordan: 2012

 Defensive coordinator Gregg Williams was not re-signed after the 2011 season and was replaced by former St. Louis Rams' head coach Steve Spagnuolo.
 Spagnuolo retained Jordan and Will Smith as the starting defensive ends to begin the regular season.
-Jordan started in the New Orleans Saints' season-opener against the Washington Redskins and collected a season-high 11 combined tackles (six solo) in their 40–32 loss.
+Jordan started in the Saints' season-opener against the Washington Redskins and collected a season-high 11 combined tackles (six solo) in their 40–32 loss.
 In Week 9, Jordan made seven combined tackles and a season-high three sacks on quarterback Michael Vick during a 28–13 victory against the Philadelphia Eagles.
 Jordan also forced a fumble while sacking Michael Vick for a 12-yard loss on the Eagles' opening drive.
 Jordan started in all 16 games in 2012 and had a career-high 67 combined tackles (41 solo), three pass deflections, eight sacks, three forced fumbles, and two fumble recoveries.
-The New Orleans Saints finished with a 7–9 record in 2012.
+The Saints finished with a 7–9 record in 2012.
 Head coach Sean Payton was suspended for the entire season due to the New Orleans Saints bounty scandal.

 2013

-On January 24, 2013, the New Orleans Saints fired defensive coordinator Steve Spagnuolo after the defense allowed an NFL record 7,042 total yards in 2012.
+On January 24, 2013, the Saints fired defensive coordinator Steve Spagnuolo after the defense allowed an NFL record 7,042 total yards in 2012.
 Head coach Sean Payton also announced that the defense would transition to a base 3-4 defense.
-During the draft, NFL analyst Mike Mayock stated Jordan was better suited to play in a 3-4 defensive alignment.
+During the draft, NFL analyst Mike Mayock stated Jordan was better suited to play in a 3–4 defensive alignment.
 Defensive coordinator Rob Ryan named Jordan and Akiem Hicks the starting defensive ends to begin the regular season, alongside nose tackle Brodrick Bunkley.

-On September 15, 2013, he collected a season-high six combined tackles and a sack in the Saints' 16–14 win at the Tampa Bay Buccaneers.
+On September 15, 2013, he collected a season-high six combined tackles and a sack in the Saints' 16–14 win at the Buccaneers.
 In Week 3, Jordan made four combined tackles and had two sacks on Cardinals' quarterback Carson Palmer during a 31–7 victory against the Arizona Cardinals.
 On November 21, 2013, Jordan tied his season-high of six combined tackles, had a season-high of 2.5 sacks, and deflected a pass in the Saints' 17–13 win at the Atlanta Falcons.
 On December 27, 2013, Jordan was selected to appear in the 2014 Pro Bowl, which became his first Pro Bowl selection.
 Jordan started in all 16 games in 2013 and made 47 combined tackles (29 solo), 12.5 sacks, four pass deflections, two forced fumbles, and two fumble recoveries.

-The New Orleans Saints finished second in the NFC South with an 11–5 record and earned a Wild Card berth.
-On January 4, 2014, Jordan made four combined tackles and had 1.5 sacks on quarterback Nick Foles in the Saints' 26–24 victory at the Philadelphia Eagles in the NFC Wild Card Round.
+The Saints finished second in the National Football Conference (NFC) South with an 11–5 record and earned a Wild Card berth.
+On January 4, 2014, Jordan made four combined tackles and had 1.5 sacks on quarterback Nick Foles in the Saints' 26–24 victory at the Eagles in the NFC Wild Card Round.
 The following week, he made six combined tackles and sacked Seahawks' quarterback Russell Wilson during a 23–15 loss at the Seattle Seahawks in the Divisional Round.
 He was ranked 99th by his fellow players on the NFL Top 100 Players of 2014.